leecher1337/ntvdmx64/readme.txt

 as the correct user to fix that key.

-I want to print to my windows GDI printer
+I want to print to my windows GDI printer or a network printer
 ---------------------------------------------------------------------------
 Use DOSPR.ZIP, see here: https://github.com/leecher1337/ntvdmx64/issues/161